climatepolicyradar/cookiecutter-data-science/{{ cookiecutter.repo_name }}/data/README.md

 The sub-folders should be used as follows:

+- `s3`: data synced with an S3 path
 - `external`: any data that will not be processed at all, such as reference data;
 - `raw`: any raw data before any processing;
 - `interim`: any raw data that has been partially processed and, for whatever reason,